 French Farmer's Soup

-3 cups cooked flageolets or baby lima beans, cooked and rinsed
+3 cups cooked flageolets or white navy beans or baby lima beans, cooked and rinsed

 1 medium clove garlic, smashed and peeled